We’ve produced over 1300 cable TV shows, commercials, public service announcements, documentaries and web videos. (VIEW EXAMPLES).

 Since 2008, we have been producing the weekly California cable talk-show series, Our Ventura TV.

 The reality is that there’s no limit to the amount that can be spent for video production; whether for online or on TV.

 Hence, even before the scripting and planning, there is a question of cost.
 What’s your budget?

 Similar to buying other products or services, the issue of cost will help shape the discussion towards an achievable goal.

-For example, you won’t be getting A-list actors to appear in your $1000 30-second video.
+For example, you won’t be getting A-list actors to appear in a low-budget, 30-second video.

-Some initial considerations can include “What type of video do you need?”
-See below for examples.
+Some other considerations can include “What type of video do you need?”
+(See below for examples.)

-If you are interested in videos to support your sales efforts, you may want to think in broad categories, such as which part of the sales process you want to inform:
+If you are interested in videos to support your sales efforts, you may want to think in broad categories, such as which part of the sales process you want to emphasize:

 - BUYERS: Many businesses understandably focus on this latter part of the sales funnel: making a purchase.
-In this category your videos should prove to your prospects why your product or service should be purchased now.
+In this category, your videos should prove to your prospects why your product or service should be purchased now.
 (Infomercials and commercials with a specific sale or offer are the most common).